ChasinSpin/astrid/docs/Configuration.md

 # Configuration

-##### Note: Configuration will eventually be handled via the User Interface.
-For now, these JSON files can be carefully edited with a text edit.
-Restart Astrid after any changes to these files.
+##### Note: It's strongly recommended to use the "Settings" button when Astrid is launched to change settings.
+This remains for reference and documentation for the effect of each setting.

 ## Introduction